Acceptable Jobs for Youth

 The entertainment industry, however, DOES require breaks and rest periods for youth workers.
 A youth cannot work more than five and one-half hours without a meal break.
 Additionally, a 15-minute rest period (which counts as work time) is required after each two hours of continuous work for youth in the entertainment industry.

-Most employers/businesses* must pay employees, including youth, at least the state minimum wage rate of $7.65.
-Tipped employees, such as waiters/waitresses, must be paid at least half of the state minimum wage rate or $3.825.
-However, if the tipped employee does not make up the other half of the minimum wage in tips, the employer is required to pay the difference so that the tipped employee is paid $7.65 per hour.
+Most employers/businesses* must pay employees, including youth, at least the state minimum wage rate.
+Tipped employees, such as waiters/waitresses, must be paid at least half of the state minimum wage rate.
+However, if the tipped employee does not make up the other half of the minimum wage in tips, the employer is required to pay the difference so that the tipped employee is paid the minimum wage.
 Employers not subject to the minimum wage law can pay employees wages of their choosing.
 If you have not been paid for work completed, you can file a wage complaint or read more about Owed Wages.

 *Employers engaged in retail or service businesses whose annual gross income is less than $500,000 are not required to pay the state minimum wage rate.